thecodeteam/VStriker/README.md

 ## Introduction

-VStriker it’s a Java desktop application that provides connectivy validation and estimates of CRUD (Create, Read, Update and Delete) operations throughputs achievable against the ViPR® Data Services Object storage.
+VStriker it’s a Java desktop application that provides connectivy validation and estimates of CRUD (Create, Read, Update and Delete) operations throughputs achievable against Object Stores (like ViPR® Data Services Object storage).

 VSTriker's goal is to provide developers a quick and simple way of understanding the throughput  that can be expected from a single node client application connecting to ViPR Data Services that will be running in the same running in the same network conditions.

-ViPR® Data Services is an object store that has the ability of supporting multiple protocols.
-Vstriker throughput analysis can be performed for applications that use AWS S3, OpenStack Swift and Atmos REST APIs.

 ![VStiker Throughput Analizer](https://github.com/emccode/VStriker/blob/master/documentation/media/VStriker-Throughput-Analizer.png)

+VStriker enables you to execute throughput analysis tests against the following REST APIs:

+1. AWS S3
+2. OpenStrack SWIFT
+3. EMC Atmos

+It provides the ability to fine tune the object workload to meet the expected user workload.
+It allows to configure the shape of the CRUD operations and the size of the Objects to be transfered.
+It also implements a multithreading core that will sever to simulate a multiple connections to the Object Store.

-## USE CASES
+## Use Cases

 The following section provides an overview of the Use Cases for the VStriker throughput analyzer.
 There is only one actor for this application, the end-user: